 4. Mantis Wall Sconce

+Swing Arm Lamps cast light anywhere and everywhere you need it.
 Much like its namesake, the Mantis Wall Sconce uses its long swinging arm to expertly position itself through a full range of 360º motion.

 With a pleasantly mid-century design, the Mantis Wall Lamp is both chic and spacesaving.
 It perches wherever you may need it with a grace reminiscent of the praying mantis, as beautiful as it is versatile.

-5. Potence Wall Light
+5. NIIUYAO Wall Light Fixture

 With a healthy 180º of motion, the Potence Wall Light can illuminate every corner of any room with its 7-foot long neck.
 The wooden knob on the lamp’s base rotates it from one side to the other as easily as turning a light switch on and off.